zackify/prettier-standard-vscode/README.md

 ```
 1. CMD + Shift + P -> Format Document
 OR
-1. Select the text you want to Prettify
+1. Select the text you want to Pretty-Standardify
 2. CMD + Shift + P -> Format Selection
 ```